When something breaks at home, you often don’t need professional help right away. Instead, you can do some basic home repairs on your own.

 For larger holes, DIY Network explains that you must reinforce it first.

-Cut out a rectangular piece of scrap plasterboard that is slightly larger than the hole.
-Place the plasterboard over the hole, and trace around it, and use a saw to cut out the traced area.
+Cut out a rectangular piece of scrap plasterboard slightly larger than the hole.
+Place the plasterboard over the hole, trace around it, and use a saw to cut out the traced area.

 Then, screw the first plasterboard into the board that is now behind the hole.

-Cover with tape before applying plasterboard compound.
-Use the edge of a trowel to spread the paste evenly.
+Cover with tape before applying the plasterboard compound.
+Spread the paste evenly with the edge of a trowel.

 Once dry, sand the area until smooth, then repaint.
-This DIY tip will save you anywhere from £30 to £125.
+This DIY tip will save you between £ 30 and £125.

 Fixing blocked toilets